Happy Pride Month!

 3. Use gender-neutral language.

 Practice using people, person, parent, customer, etc. vs he, her, man, woman, ladies, gentlemen, Mr. or Mrs. Even if you know the person you are talking with identifies with male or female, using gender-neutral terms signals that you understand that gender is more complicated than the male/female binary and value people who don’t fit in to either one of those categories.
-More great tips from TransWellness Ontario.

 Listen closely to the pronouns (i.e. they, she, he, etc.) people use to describe themselves, rather than assuming.
 If you make a mistake, apologize, and continue the conversation with their correct pronouns.

-Because people hold many different identities, no two experiences of being 2SLGBTQ+ are the same.
+Because people hold many different identities, no two experiences of being 2SLGBTQIA+ are the same.
 People’s experiences are also impacted by the other identities they hold, including things like race, class, abilities, religion, and more.
 These identities overlap with people’s sexual orientation (attraction to others) or gender identity (sense of their gender) to shape their experience in the world.
 So, for example, a Black, Transgender, Straight, Woman may experience racism, transphobia, and sexism and, therefore, have a different experience than a White, Cisgender (sense of gender aligns with sex assigned at birth), Gay, Man.
 Learn more about the idea of intersectionality.

 5. Interrupt homophobia, biphobia, or transphobia.